jupyterlab/jupyter-collaboration/docs/source/developer/specs.md

 - `execution` `string | null`: the most recent execution of the cell or null if it has no execution.
 - etc...

-About the `supernode`: Any record from the `executions` table that has a state of `"requested"` will be run agains the kernel specified in the `kernel` attribute.
+About the `supernode`: Any record from the `executions` table that has a state of `"requested"` will be run against the kernel specified in the `kernel` attribute.
 While it is being run, it will be set to `in progress`.
-As it is running the `displays` will be added according the messages received back on the XXX channels.
+As it is running the `displays` will be added according the messages received back on the ... channels.
 Once it has finished, the `status` will be changed to one of the `ok`, `abort` or `error` responses.

 TODO: Specify this more precisely based on Jupyter messaging specifications [^f1].